 Enneagram and the Family

 As tempting as it may be to start psychoanalyzing your partner or all of your friends and family members, resist the urge!
-The Enneagram is primarily about your motivation, NOT your actions.
-Granted, most of the time, you can get a very strong idea of a person’s Enneagram number, it’s not always the case.
+Remember, the Enneagram is primarily about your motivation, NOT your actions.
+Granted, most of the time, you can get a very strong idea of a person’s Enneagram number, but it’s not always the case.

 Enneagram and Parenting

-While children can align with different numbers on the Enneagram, especially resist the urge to label your children.
-The human body changes substantially as we grow up, and we change.
-So even though your child who follows every rule and cares deeply about being perfectly clean and tidy may very well be a Type One, let him have the freedom to develop and find his own path.
+While children can align with different numbers on the Enneagram, parents and adult family members should resist the urge to label children.
+The human body changes substantially as we grow up.
+So even though your child who follows every rule and cares deeply about being perfectly clean and tidy may very well be a Type 1, let him have the freedom to develop and find his own path.
 Our temperament might change over time, which is all part of growing up!

 But there are ways understanding our strengths and weaknesses (whether we figure them out through the Enneagram or school of life) can help us with parenting and improving parent-child relationships.
-For example, I am a Type 3, and for better or worse, achievement really matters to me.
-Understanding this characteristic has made me more patient with my kids, and better able to recognize what really matters to and motivates them.
+For example, I am a Type 3, and for better or worse, I can occasionally have a fairly achievement-oriented personality.
+Understanding this characteristic has made me more patient with my kids, and better able to recognize what really matters to and motivates them since none of my three have a similar personality.

 As with most of these analyses, applying the Enneagram is all about balance.
 It’s a myth to think that we’ll be able to understand our persona using a 5-minute personality quiz.
 And that’s okay!